-(Editor’s Note: This story ran in April of 2010 — Since we’re running some cool Then and Now content with the stuff Mike is doing in their machine shop we thought that digging this one up for you to enjoy made sense.
+(Editor’s Note: This story ran in April of 2010 — Since it is a Saturday, I decided to drag it out again.
+This place is absolutely incredible.
 Hit the link below to skip to the gallery for old parts nirvana!)

 We know where the old parts live.
 They live among the inventory of Then and Now Automotive, in Weymouth, Massachusetts.
 Then and Now is a business that specializes in the gearhead impossible.
 Need king pins for your 1914 Durant?
 They’re on the shelf in the original boxes.
 How about a coil for your Model T?
 They have them in spades.
 We were invited to tour a portion of the inventory that Then and Now has at their location and at one of their several remote storage houses.
 We were left slack-jawed.
 The tour was given by BangShift.com member Mike Casella, the machine shop manager, and Tom Hannaford, the owner of the business.
 It was a march through American automotive history the likes of which we’d never seen.

 The business has been in operation for decades and Hannaford accumulated the majority of the inventory the old fashioned way.
 He toured the country and bought old stock, unsold items, and stuff that people had just plain forgotten about in the store rooms of old auto parts stores.
 From there, it’s been following up on leads about old stuff people found in their attic and other stories of that nature.

 The Weymouth headquarters is so tightly packed with parts that the local fire department has told the business that they were not going in if the place was aflame because they’d never find their way out.
 The rows are tightly packed and the stacks go from floor to ceiling.
 There are no computers.
 Catalogs and sheer force of memory guide the workers to the parts needed.